ch4r10t33r/hash-zig/README.md

 ## 🐛 Known Issues

-- **Signature verification not fully implemented**: The verify function is a placeholder.
-Full XMSS verification requires Merkle authentication paths which are not yet implemented
-- Hypertree authentication paths not yet implemented
-- State persistence needs implementation
-- Large tree generation (2^28+) requires significant resources
+- Large tree generation (2^28+) requires significant time and memory resources

-**⚠️ Important**: This is a research/prototype implementation.
-The signature verification currently does not perform full Merkle tree validation and should NOT be used in production.
+- No hypertree optimization for very large lifetimes
+- Performance benchmarks are hardware-specific (tested only on M2 Mac)

 ## 📄 License